twosixlabs/Escalation/documentation/main_config_example/main_config_example.md

 ##

-"data_backend": "local_csv",
+"data_backend": "postgres",
-"data_file_directory": "tests/test_data/",
 "data_sources": \[
     "penguin_size",
     "mean_penguin_stat",
     "penguin_size_small"
 \],

-data_backend -- should the website search for data in files (local_csv) or in a database
-data_file_directory -- path to files
-data_sources -- folders that the website uses in data_file_directory (local_csv) (TODO: add for database)
+data_backend -- Indicates that the data is stored in a Postres SQL db (currently the only supported backend) data_sources -- folders that the website uses in data_file_directory (local_csv) (TODO: add for database)
 ##